 The Texas Health Code identifies organizations as “mother-friendly” when they establish policies to support worksite breastfeeding.
 The code also allows breastfeeding in any location.

 The following links direct you to on-campus and off-campus financial resources:

 UNT Student Financial Aid and Scholarships – Apply for grants, work-study, loans, and scholarships.

 UNT Student Money Management Center – Schedule a consultation to help you create a financial survival plan, including setting goals and establishing a budget.

-UNT Career Center - On-campus resource for on-campus and off-campus job or career opportunites, resume/CV assistance, interview skills, internships, jobs for your major, and much more.
-Virtual programming may be availabe for those not able to meet on campus.
+UNT Career Center - On-campus resource for on-campus and off-campus job or career opportunities, resume/CV assistance, interview skills, internships, jobs for your major, and much more.
+Virtual programming may be available for those not able to meet on campus.

 UNT Student Veteran Services – Resources designed specifically for offered to those who served in the U.S. Armed Forces.

 Workforce Solutions for North Central Texas – Funding for child care services whose families are low income.
 UNT faculty, staff, and students are automatically enrolled in the program after verification.
 See the website for specific eligibility information, which varies based on where you live.

 Texas Workforce Solutions (Employment) - Another resource for finding employment, unemployment benefits, dependent-care, training and education, employee rights and laws, and more.